Henry de Bracton: Life

-Influences on Bracton – Pateshull and Raleigh
+Influences: Pateshull and Raleigh

 Two legal predecessors directly influenced Bracton.
-The first was Martin de Pateshull, one of John of England's clerks, who became justice of the bench in 1217, and in 1224 was one of the itinerant justices whom Falkes de Breauté attacked.
-Bracton esteemed Pateshull highly, and remarked, "In any list of regular justices, Pateshull's name so constantly precedes all others that he must have enjoyed some pre-eminence, though perhaps not of a definitive kind."
+The first was Martin de Pateshull, one of John of England's clerks, who became justice of the bench in 1217, and in 1224 was one of the itinerant justices whom Falkes de Bréauté attacked.
+Bracton esteemed Pateshull highly and remarked, "In any list of regular justices, Pateshull's name so constantly precedes all others that he must have enjoyed some pre-eminence, though perhaps not of a definitive kind."
 Pateshull was archdeacon of Norwich Cathedral and dean of St. Paul's Cathedral.
 His capacity for hard work was such that a brother justice asked Hubert de Burgh to excuse him from going on circuit with Pateshull on the ground that he wore out his colleagues by his incessant activity.
 Of his abilities as a lawyer, Bracton's appreciative citations speak eloquently.
 He appears to have gained his reputation as a lawyer, pure and simple.
 He died in 1229.

 The second great influence on Bracton's thinking was William Raleigh, also known as William de Raley, a native of Devon.
-He was a resident in and around Bratton Fleming in 1212, when Bracton was born there.
+He was a resident in and around Bratton Fleming in Devon in 1212, when Bracton was born there.
 Raleigh was a justice of the bench in 1228.
 In 1234 he pronounced reversal judgment of Hubert de Burgh, 1st Earl of Kent's outlawry.
 Though he was not a justiciar, he was regarded as the chief among judges.
 In 1237 he was appointed treasurer of Exeter Cathedral.
 He was elected to the See of Winchester in 1238 and passed from legal history.
 His election to this position was violently opposed by the King who favoured William of Valence.
-In 1239 Raleigh was elected to the See of Norwich.
-In 1244 he was elected to the See of Winchester for a second time.
+In 1239, Raleigh was elected to the See of Norwich.
+In 1244, he was elected to the See of Winchester for a second time.
 He died in 1250.
 He had much to do with the passage of the Statute of Merton.
 Raleigh defended the refusal of the barons to change the law of bastardy and legitimation.
 He invented the writ Quare ejecit infra terminum and was influential in the writing of several other novel writs.
-It is from Bracton that we get the majority of the history of the law at this time.
+It is from Bracton that we get the majority of the history of the law at the time.
 Bracton is thought to have had a notebook with 2000 cases from Pateshull and Raleigh.

-Raleigh granted lands to Bracton in Flemmings of Bratton who held it through his wife's family.
+Raleigh granted lands to Bracton in Flemmings of Bratton, who held it through his wife's family.
 Her name was Beaupre.
 Raleigh was Pateshull's clerk.
 Later, Bracton became Raleigh's clerk.